-Love Songs About Girls To Make Your Queer Heart Soar
+14 Heartfelt Love Songs About Girls That'll Make Your Queer Heart Soar

 If there's anything I love more than talking about how much I love girls (and how much I want to date every single one of them), it's listening to people sing about how much they love girls (and then subsequently being reminded of how much I love girls).